MichaelCurrin/badge-generator/docs/usage.md

 $ make test
 ```

-That includes a step to compile to TypeScript to give validation.
+That includes a step to compile to TypeScript, to give validation.
+Though the compiled output JS is not actually needed.

-The compiled JS is not actually needed.
-If you need to run tests alone you can do:
+To run tests without compilation, just run:

 ```sh
 $ yarn test:unit